 This cheat sheet aims to introduce people to how new generations of Access work.
 It’s no surprise that such a feature-packed application takes some time to master.
 We’re here to help you with some tips and tricks to quickly get going with Access, or refresh your memory if you’re an Access veteran.

-- Tip: If your friends, colleagues or your employees need to learn more about Microsoft Access, don’t be shy and share this article!
-Knowledge is power, and you have the ability to help others learn by sharing.
+Tip: If your friends, colleagues, or your employees need to learn more about Microsoft Access, don’t be shy and share this article!
+Knowledge is power, and you can help others learn by sharing.

 How to Navigate Microsoft Access Ribbon

 The interface we’re working with might become confusing to new users.
 Here is a little infographic about the basic interface of Access based on access 2016.
 If you’re confused about what different elements are, no worries.
 We go in-depth about the Ribbon, data tables, objects, and more later in the article.
 Just keep reading!